WANdisco/wandisco-documentation-ldm/docs/uc-on-prem-hadoop-hdi.md

   * HDFS and Hive client libraries installed.
   * A chosen port open for outbound connections (for example: 5552) to communicate with the LiveData Migrator service on the on-premises Hadoop edge node.

+## Install LiveData Migrator on your Hadoop edge node

+[Download and install](./installation.md#download-and-install-livedata-migrator) LiveData Migrator on your Hadoop edge node.

 ## Configure for data migrations

 ### Add HDFS as source filesystem